tony-waters/tony-waters.github.io/_posts/2015-03-11-spring-security-users-roles-permissions.md

 layout: post
 header-img: "img/spring5.jpg"
 ---
-Spring Security 3 (documentation and standard schemas) doesn't appear to 'encourage' the common configuration of User -> Role -> Permission, and instead leans towards hard-coding roles into the security configuration.
-Leaving us with this:
+If the documentation and standard schemas are anything to go by, Spring Security 3 doesn't appear to encourage the common configuration of User -> Role -> Permission, and instead leans towards hard-coding roles into the security configuration.
+Leaving us coding this:

 {% highlight java linenos %}
 @PreAuthorize("hasRole('ROLE_USER')")